-Most mid- and lower-level employees plan on switching jobs every two years.
-They’ve been taught, by their peers and by the market itself, that this is the best strategy for achieving long term professional and financial growth.
-On the other side of that office door are CEOs, managers, and HR professionals who would do just about anything to keep these talented people from leaving their ranks.
+Most mid and lower-level employees plan on switching jobs every two years.
+They’ve been taught, by their peers and by the market itself, that this is the best strategy for achieving long-term professional and financial growth.
+On the other side of that office door are CEOs, managers, and HR professionals who do just about anything to keep these talented people from leaving their ranks.

-Few companies are doing enough to incentivize employees to remain at their posts.
+Companies are doing enough to incentivize employees to remain in their posts.
 They may have the basic necessities like well-rounded benefits, above-market salaries, and upward mobility paths covered, but they’re not developing the extra elements that make a company a really wonderful place to work.
 It all comes down to corporate culture, and whether or not your employees feel appreciated.
-Most employees would argue that employer loyalty is dead because they just don’t feel valued by the companies they work for.

 If you’re struggling to figure out how to make employees feel valued, consider implementing some of the strategies below.
-They’re practical, easily-applicable, and relatively low-cost.
-By building these tips into an employee retention program, you’ll establish a culture of recognition that makes your company a far more attractive long-term home for all employees.
+They’re practical, easily applicable, and relatively low-cost.
+By building these tips into an employee retention program, you’ll establish a culture of recognition that makes your company a far more attractive.

 7 Ways to Make Employees Feel Valued